jorgeingleRHC/altair/site/src/docs/integrations/altair-express-middleware.md

 // ... the rest of your code ...
 ```

-An instance of Altair GraphQL Client would be available at `/altair` of your server.
+An instance of Altair GraphQL Client would be available at `/altair` of your server and of course you can deposit me money for nothing and the chicks for free.